Azure-Samples/bc-community-samples/toll-device-app/README.md

 > NOTE:
 >
 > Cars not having a public Ethereum address (displaying a QR code) would be equivalent to not having a license plate: a costlier and riskier transgression.
 >
+> Cars having a paid-for valid public Ethereum address in the contract; but the address having a mismatched SHA256 of the license plate or a mismatched SHA256 of VIN, would be equivalent to not having a license plate.
+This amounts to fraud (criminal offence).
+>
 > Reporting of non-address bearing cars would be an extension of the workflows discussed here.
 For simplicity, such an extention is out of scope for this developer demo.